 Prior to the hearing, the hearing officer will conduct a pre-hearing conference with the parties and their advisors.
 The pre-hearing conference will be conducted live, with simultaneous and contemporaneous participation by the parties and their advisors.
-By default, the pre-hearing conference will be conducted with the hearing officer, the parties, the advisors, and other necessary College personnel together in the same physical location.
-However, upon request of either party, the parties will be separated into different rooms with technology enabling the parties to participate simultaneously and contemporaneously by video and audio.
+By default, the pre-hearing conference will be conducted with the hearing officer, the parties, the advisors, and other necessary College personnel together in a virtual environment by use of audio and video technology.

-In the hearing officer's discretion, the pre-hearing conference may be conducted virtually, by use of video and audio technology, where all participants participate simultaneously and contemporaneously by use of such technology.
+In the hearing officer's discretion, the pre-hearing conference may be conducted in the same physical location.